 If something happens during this period where the DoE determines you no longer qualify, the DoE can reverse the TPD discharge.
 You would then have to repay your student loans.

 Note that “disability date” is measured differently for veterans-based TPD discharges versus SSDI/Doctor’s certifications TPD discharges.
 For veterans, your “disability date” is the date the VA determined you were disabled, per one of the two criteria discussed above.

 For qualifying SSDI recipients, your “disability date” is the date DoE received your supporting Social Security documents.
 For medically certified individuals, it is the date the doctor signed your discharge certification.
 There are some exceptions.

 The debt you discharge due to a TPD discharge may be taxable.
 If you received a TPD discharge before January 1, 2018, the amount discharged could be considered income and taxed.
 If you receive the TPD discharge between January 1, 2018, and December 31, 2025, it is not considered income for federal tax purposes.
 It is not clear what will happen after 2025.

 There are many further details and intricacies of the TPD discharge process that are not covered in this article.
 This is where the advice of a well-informed attorney comes in.
-Find a professional in your area who can assist you with learning more about TPD Discharge.
+Contact Ashley Day to learn more about TPD Discharge.